 Early Promotion to Full Professor

-As in the case of consideration for tenure, review for promotion to full professor may occur prior to the sixth year of service as a tenured associate professor in particularly meritorious cases as determined by the provost or designee in consultation with the appropriate dean, department or unit head, and faculty member.
+A review for promotion to full professor may occur prior to the sixth year of service as a tenured associate professor if a particularly meritorious case has been developed by the faculty member, as determined by the provost or designee in consultation with the appropriate dean, department or unit head, and faculty member.
+The university standard for these early cases is “all-around excellence” and requires clear evidence of excellence in research and teaching and service.
+The decision of when to undergo review for promotion to full professor is made by the faculty member, with guidance and consultation from the appropriate department or unit head and/or dean.